- May an employer override an individual’s self-identification of race, gender or ethnicity based on the employer’s visual observation?

 How should contractors handle counting employees and/or applicants who identify as a gender other than male or female such as Gender X as is recognized in California?

-> Those contractors that must develop and maintain Affirmative Action Programs under Executive Order 11246 are required to invite all applicants and employees to voluntarily self-identify their gender (as well as their race and ethnicity).
+Those contractors that must develop and maintain Affirmative Action Programs under Executive Order 11246 are strongly encouraged to invite all applicants and employees to voluntarily self-identify their gender (as well as their race and ethnicity).
 OFCCP has not mandated a particular method for a contractor to obtain information about a person's gender.
 If an employee or applicant chooses to self-identify as non-binary, or as a gender other than male or female, the contractor must still include the individual in its AAP submission.
 However, the contractor may exclude that individual's data from the gender-based analyses required by OFCCP's regulations.
 OFCCP's FAQs specify that a contractor may not ask applicants or employees for documentation to prove their gender identity or transgender status.

-> Does the government provide or sell publications that explain how to create an Affirmative Action Program?
+Does the government provide or sell publications that explain how to create an Affirmative Action Program?

 OFCCP does not sell publications nor do the regulations require contractors to use any specific format in the development of their AAPs.
 However, OFCCP regulations 41 CFR 60-2, 41 CFR 60-300 and 41 CFR 60-741 outline the specific content requirement for AAPs under each program.
 As part of its compliance assistance initiative OFCCP has posted a sample AAP on its website, which contractors should find helpful.
 Also, federal contractors may contact the local District Office to make a compliance assistance appointment and/or learn about the periodic seminars that these offices conduct which are designed to share compliance assistance information with contractors and keep them informed of the latest OFCCP developments.
 Information on how to contact your local OFCCP District Office is located on our website.

 Will OFCCP come out to contractors’ facilities and assist them in the development of their AAPs?